Garth Hudson: Solo artist: 2001–2023

-A few of the artists Hudson performed with in 2006 are Ronnie Hawkins, the Sadies, Neko Case, Heavy Trash, John Hiatt, the North Mississippi All-Stars, Blackie and the Rodeo Kings, and Chris Zaloom, some of which were recorded.
+A few of the artists Hudson performed with in 2006 are Ronnie Hawkins, the Sadies, Neko Case, Heavy Trash, John Hiatt, the North Mississippi All-Stars, Blackie and the Rodeo Kings, and Chris Zaloom, some of these performances were recorded.
 Hudson and his talent on piano are prominently featured in the 2007 Daniel Lanois DVD documentary Here Is What Is.

 In 2010, Hudson released Garth Hudson Presents: A Canadian Celebration of the Band.
 The album features Canadian artists covering songs that were recorded by the Band.
 Hudson plays on every track and co-produced the album with Peter J. Moore.
 Acts that appear on the album include Neil Young, Bruce Cockburn, Blue Rodeo, Cowboy Junkies, the Trews, Great Big Sea, Hawksley Workman, Mary Margaret O'Hara, Chantal Kreviazuk, Raine Maida and Ian Thornley.

+In 2012, Garth and Maud Hudson invited family and friends for a three-day party at Clubhouse Studio in Rhinebeck, New York to celebrate his 75th birthday.
+It went so well, they held three more over the next three years and called them the Birthday Sessions.
+At the time of Garth's death, audio and video materials were being prepared for release.

+Garth Hudson made his final public appearance on April 16, 2023, performing in Kingston, New York, in the Flower Hill House Concert No. 6, where he played Duke Ellington‘s “Sophisticated Lady”.

+Death

+Hudson died in his sleep at a nursing home in Woodstock, New York, on January 21, 2025, at the age of 87.
+Among the many tributes, Bob Dylan wrote, “Sorry to hear the news about Garth Hudson.
+He was a beautiful guy and the real driving force behind the Band..."